Vegas Hotel Guide

 Nightlife Near Flamingo Las Vegas

-The Flamingo's location is its superpower: sandwiched between The Cromwell and The LINQ to the north and Caesars Palace to the south, you are within a 5-minute walk of two of the biggest nightclubs in Vegas.
+The Flamingo's location is its superpower: sandwiched between The Vanderpump Hotel and The LINQ to the north and Caesars Palace to the south, you are within a 5-minute walk of two of the biggest nightclubs in Vegas.
 No other budget-priced hotel on the Strip puts you this close to this many top-tier venues.
 Groups that book Flamingo and go out every night come back reporting that they barely needed transportation — everything was walkable, the rides they did take were short, and the money they saved on the hotel went directly into having a better time at the clubs.
 That is the Flamingo math, and it works.
+See the Flamingo Las Vegas nightlife guide for a full venue map, monthly DJ schedules, and free guest list access from the hotel.

 GO Pool and Beach Club